Breakpoints Icons and Statuses

 The icons serve as convenient shortcuts for managing breakpoints.
 Clicking an icon removes the breakpoint.
-Successive use of Alt - click on an icon toggles its state between enabled and disabled.
-The settings of a breakpoint are shown in a tooltip when a mouse pointer hovers over a breakpoint icon in the gutter area of the editor, or by right-clicking an icon.
+Successive use of ⌘ - click on an icon toggles its state between enabled and disabled.
+The settings of a breakpoint are shown in a tooltip when a mouse pointer hovers over a breakpoint icon in the gutter area of the editor.

 The table below summarizes the possible breakpoint states:

 |Enabled||N/A||N/A||Shown at design-time or during the debugging session.|

 |Disabled||N/A||N/A||Indicates that nothing happens when the breakpoint is hit.|